ZuriGa/Currency-Exchanger/README.md

 ## Description

 ## Setup/Installation Requirements ⚙️ 🖥️
 * _You can clone this repository, you can do this by going to this link <url>_
 * _follow the link above and click on the <>Code button then click on the copy button.
 Wherever you are storing your projects on your computer, use this git command: git clone url-of-remote-repo.
 A new folder should be created on your computer and you can navigate it now._
+* Once you have done create a .env file and add it to your .gitignore.
+Here is where you can store your API_KEY
 * _You can also fork this repository by clicking the "Fork" button in the remote repository._
 <!-- ![My_Image](/src/assets/images/fork.jpeg) -->
 * _Click "create new fork" and then select your account as the "Owner", after this you have your own copy of this repository to your GitHub Account._